coddingtonbear/paprika-recipes/readme.md

 #### Extracting

 ```
-paprika-recipe extract-archive /path/to/your/export.paprikarecipes /path/to/extract/recipes/to/
+paprika-recipes extract-archive /path/to/your/export.paprikarecipes /path/to/extract/recipes/to/

 ```

 #### Compressing

 ```
-paprika-recipe create-archive /path/you/earlier/extracted/recipes/to/ /path/to/a/new/export.paprikarecipes
+paprika-recipes create-archive /path/you/earlier/extracted/recipes/to/ /path/to/a/new/export.paprikarecipes

 ```